Project demo sessions

 Sessions:

-A good demo session should have 3-5 groups.
+A good demo session should have 3-4 groups, possibly 5.
 If we have only one group for a session, we will cancel it and move the group to another session.

 E-mail me about what time you wish to present your work.